The author of One Caregiver’s Journey asks “What life?” when she talks about the life of a caregiver.

-Below are some of the attributes of what life as a caregiver might really looks like.
+Below are some of the attributes of what life as a caregiver might look like.

 Woman photo created by freepik – www.freepik.com